By Christina Elias / Elon News Network

-For artist and journalist Molly Crabapple, art has given her a voice in a world overloaded with messages from all directions.
+For artist-turned-journalist Molly Crabapple, art has given her a voice in a world overloaded with messages from all directions.

 Crabapple spoke at Elon University Thursday night at 7:30 p.m. in the LaRose Digital Theatre in Koury Business Center.
 During her presentation, “The Connection Between Art and Politics,” she touched on a variety of topics, including the recent presidential election, the art community and the protests she’s both written about and drawn.

-To Crabapple, her art and her writing go hand-in-hand.
+To Crabapple, her art and writing go hand-in-hand.

 “I write, but I also use my sketchpad the way a photojournalist might use their camera,” she said.

 The first time she used her sketches as documentation was when Occupy Wall Street protesters set up camp a block from her apartment.
 She could see them from her window, she said, and would sometimes give her drawings to organizers and later see protesters wielding them the same day.

 “To see my art in the streets felt more vital than to see it in any gallery,” Crabapple said.
 “I took the skills that I honed in these nightclubs, and I began to apply them to documenting protests.
 Same skills, right?
 See truly, draw fast, realize that everyone is at once subject and object.
 Same skills, but now, because I wasn’t drawing sexy women in feathers but instead was drawing tear gas, the skills were suddenly taken seriously.”

 Crabapple spoke about the elitism she sees in almost all contexts around the world, from the government to college campuses and even the art community.
 She said that art must be made more accessible to those who are not considered the typical audience for art.